Plymstock School Humanities Department

-The Learning Journey for our students from year 7 onwards will follow the themes of Religion, Relationships and Spirituality all of which will be built upon the discipline of Philosophy and Ethics.
+The Learning Journey for our students from Year 7 onwards will follow the themes of Religion, Relationships and Spirituality, all of which will be built upon the discipline of Philosophy and Ethics.
 The schemes of work have been developed specifically for the needs of our students, helping them to develop both their knowledge and understanding in these areas of study.
-The course also aims to provide opportunities within and beyond the school for learning that involves first hand experiences and activities involving people, places and events.
+The course also aims to provide opportunities within and beyond the school for learning that includes first hand experiences and activities involving people, places and events.
 There will be a key focus upon contemporary issues through the use of different media including that of film.
-Throughout this journey, students will analyse and interpret a wide range of religious philosophical and ethical concepts in increasing depth.
+Throughout this journey, students will analyse and interpret a wide range of religious, philosophical and ethical concepts in increasing depth.
 They will investigate issues of diversity within and between religions and the ways in which religion and spirituality are expressed in philosophy, ethics and the arts.
 They will expand and balance their evaluations on the impact of religions on the individual, communities and societies, locally, nationally and globally.

 Special note needs to be made that the department will adapt the areas of study at any time to reflect what is happening in the world.
 This could be looking at changes in the law with regards to medical research or issues raised by the right to die or issues of human rights or the advent of War for instance.
-This department is dynamic it reflects the interests of our students and has the ability to be part of a dialogue with often controversial issues as they arise.
+This department is dynamic; it reflects the interests of our students and has the ability to be part of a dialogue with often controversial issues as they arise.